mbodm/wingetupd/README.md

 - So, when `wingetupd.exe` is started and it founds a package-file, it just checks for each WinGet package-id listed in the package-file, if that package exists, if that package is installed and if that package has an update.
 If so, it updates the package. `wingetupd.exe` does all of this, by using WinGet internally.
 - This means: All you have to do, is to edit the package-file and insert the WinGet package-id´s of your installed Windows applications you want to update.
 When `wingetupd.exe` is executed, it will try to update all that packages (aka "your Windows applications").

+### Parameters
+`wingetupd.exe` knows the following parameters:
+- `--no-log`
+- `--no-confirm`
+- `--help`

+`--no-log`
+Prevents `wingetupd.exe` from writing a log file.
+The log file contains all the internally used WinGet calls and their output, so you can exactly see how WinGet was used.
+Sometimes you don´t wanna create a log file or `wingetupd.exe` resides in a folder that has no write permissions (see [Notes](#Notes) section below).

+`--no-confirm`
+`wingetupd.exe` asks the user if it should update the updatable packages.
+So the user has to confirm this.
+You can use the `--no-confirm` parameter to automatically update all updatable packages, without asking for confirmation.
+The `--no-confirm` parameter is useful when running `wingetupd.exe` in scripts.

+`--help`
+Shows the usage screen and listing the `wingetupd.exe` parameters.

 ### Requirements
 There are not any special requirements, besides having WinGet installed on your machine. `wingetupd.exe` is just a typical command line _.exe_ file for Windows.
 Just download the newest release, from the [Releases](https://github.com/MBODM/wingetupd/releases) page, unzip and run it.
 All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).